Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Cories are spunky little bottom-feeding catfish that only grow to about 2-3 inches in length.
 They're peaceful, fun to watch, and best of all they serve as the "clean-up crew" for your tank.

-They are schooling fish, so they're happiest when there at least six of them together.
+They are schooling fish, so they're happiest when there are at least six of them together.

-Neons are small, vibrant fish and a school of them really makes a tank pop.
+Neons are small, vibrant fish, and a school of them really make a tank pop.
 Like cories they prefer to be with more of their kind, so plan for a small school.
 However, if you intend to have a neon-only tank you can go up to 10 or so in a 10-gallon aquarium.